Kentik - Network Observability

 Because modern networks change frequently, mapping network topologies periodically is not enough.
 Network management tools should instead be able to track and visualize network topologies in real time.
 Topologies must be updated continuously as nodes join or leave the network, as virtual networks are defined or modified, address assignments change, and so on.

-The Kentik Network Observability Cloud offers a modern, SaaS-based approach to network topology visualization and troubleshooting for today’s hybrid cloud networks.
+The Kentik Network Observability Cloud offers a modern, SaaS-based approach to network topology visualization and troubleshooting for today’s hybrid and multicloud networks.

-Start a free trial to try it yourself.
+Start a free trial or request a demo to try it yourself.

 We use cookies to deliver our services.